TiffanyNwanne/Health-Insurance-User-Behaviour-Analysis/Medicare.md

 **1️⃣ Racial Demographics**

+**Top KPI Tile:**

-Top KPI Tile: Shows that White beneficiaries make up 79% of the Medicare population.
+Shows that White beneficiaries make up 79% of the Medicare population.

-Bar Chart: Displays racial/ethnic trends from 2014 to 2022, showing:
+**Bar Chart:**

-Black beneficiaries account for 10% of enrollees.
+- Black beneficiaries account for 10% of enrollees.

-Hispanic beneficiaries make up 6%, but their numbers are rising.
+- Hispanic beneficiaries make up 6%, but their numbers are rising.

-Other racial groups represent 5% of Medicare enrollees.
+- Other racial groups represent 5% of Medicare enrollees.

 **Insight:**